If you’re in the market for a multi-cooker and you have a large family, you’ll want to look into the larger Instant Pot 8 quart product range.

 If you plan on making large batches of food at pressure, right up to the max line, I recommend going with an Instant Pot 8 quart with the higher power rating.

 Or, you could opt for the higher powered Duo Evo Plus or Duo Crisp.
-Compare all the different models of Instant Pot in Canada by clicking here.
+We compare all the different models in our article called Instant Pot Canada.

 Is there a disadvantage to the Instant Pot 8 quart size?